hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

-This consits of a library of modules that can be used by other programs, as well as a scriptable helper utility program (fuzzerk) to test other programs (without having to modify these programs to integrate with the provided library).
+This consits of a library of modules that can be used by other programs, as well as a scriptable helper utility program (fuzzerk) to test other programs (without having to modify those programs to integrate with the provided library).

 Library & Helper modules